-Throughout the year, Students will benefit from a range of experiences that reflect the "real world".
-Talks are delivered via in-house staff and external speakers, to broaden Students' knowledge on current affairs and issues that may affect them at any stage of their life.
+Throughout the year, pupils will benefit from a range of experiences that reflect the "real world".
+Talks are delivered via in-house staff and external speakers, to broaden pupils' knowledge on current affairs and issues that may affect them at any stage of their life.
 Topics covered include:

 - Relationships

 - Healthy lifestyles

 - Personal health and fitness

 - Careers and option choices

-- Political systems

-Students are not assessed in this core subject.
-However, full participation in lessons is expected from all Students.
-Content is delivered through discussions, guest speakers, video information, and work-packs
+Pupils are not assessed in this core subject.
+However, full participation in lessons is expected from all pupils.
+Content is delivered through discussions, guest speakers, video information and work-packs.